-USC Gould is pleased to invite you to the First Annual Judith O. Hollinger Program ADR Symposium Conference.
-The Symposium features preeminent scholars and practitioners in alternative dispute resolution who will explore significant developments that impact ethical issues pertaining to both domestic and international arbitration and mediation.
-Participants and attendees will include ADR practitioners, ADR panel administrators and managers, litigators, judges, and members of the academic community.
+USC Gould and JAMS are pleased to invite you to the Second Annual Judith O. Hollinger Program ADR Symposium.
+The symposium features preeminent scholars and practitioners in alternative dispute resolution (ADR) who will explore significant developments that affect ethical issues pertaining to both domestic and international arbitration and mediation.
+Participants and attendees will include ADR practitioners, ADR panel administrators and managers, litigators, judges and members of the academic community.

-USC Gould School of Law, a State Bar of California-approved MCLE provider, certifies that this activity qualifies for minimum continuing legal education credit in the amount of 6 hours, of which 5 hours apply to legal ethics credit.
+USC Gould School of Law, a State Bar of California-approved MCLE Provider, certifies that this activity qualifies for Minimum Continuing Legal Education credit in the amount of 2.0 hours in legal ethics credit.

 8:30 AM: Registration

 9:00 AM: Welcome